Scalability and asymptotic adjunction: Good endofunctors

-It can be shown that $\simeq$ is a monoidal congruence\footnote{A \emph{monoidal congruence} is an equivalence relation on parallel arrows of a monoidal category which is respected by compositions and monoidal compositions.} on $\GEFC$, and we shall denote by $[\gamma]$ the homotopy class of $\gamma\in\GEFC$. \end{defn}
+It can be shown that $\simeq$ is a monoidal congruence\footnote{A \emph{monoidal congruence} is an equivalence relation on parallel arrows of a monoidal category which is respected by composition and monoidal composition.} on $\GEFC$, and we shall denote by $[\gamma]$ the homotopy class of $\gamma\in\GEFC$. \end{defn}

 \begin{defn} Introduce the strict monoidal category $\hGEFC\coloneqq\GEFC/\simeq$, which we call the \emph{homotopy category of natural transformations}.
-It has objects $C^{*}$-algebras, morphisms homotopy classes of natural transformations, and composition and monoidal composition given respectively by the formulas
+It has objects good endofunctors, morphisms homotopy classes of labeled natural transformations, and composition and monoidal composition given respectively by the formulas

 \end{defn}

 \begin{lem} Let $F,G,H\in\GEFC$, and let $\alpha\in\GEFC(F,GIH)$ such that